Assessing Revolutionary

 Resistance Manual

 Provides a comprehensive guide to resistance theory, organization, and dynamics, integrating insights from political science and history to explain how movements form, sustain themselves, and adapt under pressure.
-The core doctrinal synthesis of the ARIS program.
+Functions as the doctrinal synthesis of the entire ARIS program, distilling decades of case-study evidence into a single framework.
+The framework explains why resistance movements share the same underlying organizational, legitimacy, and operational logics across vastly different historical contexts.

 Resistance Pocket Guide